Fleck 5600SXT vs Pelican PSE2000

 Is the Fleck 5600SXT or Pelican PSE2000 better?

 Fleck 5600SXT is one of the most popular water treatment systems on the market.
-At $650, it offers strong performance for the price.
 Budget-conscious buyers with large homes or very hard water

 What is the difference between a water softener and a water filter?